Darkpaster/Darkpaster.github.io/src/content/topics/en/society/you-are-all-my-business.md

 Eliezer Yudkowsky suggests viewing human civilization as a "boundless playing field," where we are all players, whether we realize it or not.
 In this metaphor, every decision, every thought, every belief affects not only the individual but also the developmental trajectory of all humanity.

-When someone buys a lottery ticket, believing in the mathematically impossible; when a person turns away from scientific facts in favor of convenient delusions; when people make decisions based on emotions rather than rational analysis—all of this makes "the story of humanity a little darker."
+When someone buys a lottery ticket, believing in the mathematically impossible; when a person turns away from scientific facts in favor of convenient delusions; when people make decisions based on emotions rather than rational analysis — all of this makes "the story of humanity a little darker."
 Every moment of irrationality is a missed opportunity for progress, for a better understanding of the world, for wiser decisions.

 ## The Difference Between Condemning Ideas and Burning People